simletpierreco-arch0/AquaAssist-Hdml/README.md

 empty (tips reseed to the defaults; reports/outages/subscribers are lost).
 If this needs to survive production redeploys, attach a persistent disk at the `data/` path, or move to Postgres + object storage (S3/R2) for attachments.
+(Pinecone, by contrast, genuinely does persist across redeploys — see the RAG section below.)

-### Why is chat state in memory (`SESSIONS = {}`)?
+### Why is chat state partly in memory?

-Same reasoning — fine for a single-process demo, but two real consequences in production: a server restart wipes every in-progress conversation, and if the host ever runs more than one instance, a customer's next message could land on a different instance with no memory of the conversation so far.
-Swap for a shared store (e.g. Redis) if this needs to scale past a single dyno/instance.
+`app.py` keeps a small `SESSIONS` dict mapping `session_id → compiled LangGraph agent`, rebuilt only when a session's territory changes (the system prompt is territory-specific).
+The actual conversation history lives in `agent.py`'s LangGraph checkpointer (`InMemorySaver`, keyed by `session_id` as the LangGraph `thread_id`) — also in-process memory.
+Fine for a single-process demo, but two real consequences in production: a server restart wipes every in-progress conversation, and if the host ever runs more than one instance, a customer's next message could land on a different instance with no memory of the conversation so far.
+LangGraph supports swapping in a persistent checkpointer (e.g. Postgres-backed) as a drop-in replacement for `InMemorySaver` if this needs to scale past a single dyno/instance.

 ## Running locally